Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

-\inlinesection{{Need for uncompromised data access.}} These tools have been used to help overcome one of the challenges most frequently mentioned by our participants: the difficulty of accessing data and other vital information required to conduct meaningful audits.
-While there are a few existing tools that provide external auditors with controlled access to models and data---especially for online platforms (Fig.~\ref{fig:target-count-second})---they require voluntary investment by model operators.
-One participant noted that key APIs used for auditing are becoming more costly and undependable: \inlinequote{There's a direct impact on shutting off the access to information that affects people doing audits... we saw that with Reddit charging for their API and shutting down...
+\inlinesection{{Need for uncompromised data access.}} Data collection tools aim to address one of the challenges most frequently mentioned by our participants: the difficulty of accessing data and other vital information required to conduct meaningfully independent audits.
+Transparency Infrastructure tools provide external auditors with controlled access to models and data---especially for online platforms, in our dataset (Fig.~\ref{fig:target-count-second})---but they require investment from model operators.
+Despite court orders and regulations like Article 40 of the Digital Service Act~\citep{leerssen_digital_2023} that require the construction of transparency tools, one participant noted that key APIs used for auditing are becoming more costly and undependable: \blockquote{There's a direct impact on shutting off the access to information that affects people doing audits... we saw that with Reddit charging for their API and shutting down...
 Twitter charging astronomical, now, amounts for their API.
-It's because everybody is scraping public Reddit and public Twitter to train large [AI] models...}{24}.
-They wished for \inlinequote{access to platform data, or like doing like a context under which people can do controlled experiments, using data that is provided by platforms directly}{24}.
-Another civil society auditor said, \inlinequote{I wish I had something to force people to give me their data...
-Part of the problem of auditing in general is that the only people who get let in are usually the people who are willing to say nice things about whatever the technology is being audited}{6}.
+It's because everybody is scraping public Reddit and public Twitter to train large [AI] models...}{24} They wished for \inlinequote{access to platform data... a context under which people can do controlled experiments, using data that is provided by platforms directly}{24}.

-Auditors also said that corporate control over APIs created a lack of trust among investigators.
-Indeed, the tools for Transparency Infrastructure we found were disproportionately built by large, for-profit tool developers ({\profitPropTransp} built by for-profits), compared to tools for Data Collection ({\profitPropData} built by for-profits), which came more often from non-profits, government agencies and academics (Fig.~\ref{fig:profit-employees}).
-In practice, participants reported that key details, such as data sampling methods, data provenance, model versioning, metrics, and design justifications, were often omitted or only partially disclosed.